 After Ambedkar resigned from the cabinet in September 1951, he suffered a long spell of neglect until his death five years later and afterwards as well.
 There was not even a small memorial at the site where he was cremated for a decade and there was no such congregation of millions to pay homage on his death anniversary until the 1970s.
 Roads were yet to be named after him, no statues yet dotted the roads.
 But by the late 1960s, there was a spurt in recognition.

-What caused it was the countrywide land satyagraha of Dalits 1964-65 and the changes in the configuration of villages due to economic policies, which sent a scare through the leading national party.
+What caused it were the changes in the configuration of villages due to the economic policies of the ruling government post-Independence.
+And the consequent countrywide land satyagraha of Dalits 1964-65 that had sent a scare through the leading national party.
 The most populous Shudra band of caste groups (today known as the Backward Castes and Other Backward Castes) had hugely benefited from the Green Revolution.
 However, after a short period of aligning with the leading national party, with increasing enrichment this class began to assert its political aspirations in the form of regional parties, making the electoral politics increasingly competitive.
 Caste and community vote banks began to gain in importance.
 Dalits, the relatively more populous but maneuverable vote bank, were nostalgically anchored to Ambedkar because of their increasing helplessness, and the leading national party resorted to a cooptation policy.
 It is therefrom that iconization of Ambedkar began.
 These ruling class overtures were reinforced by opportunist elements, resulting in the increasing distortion of Ambedkar through a crop of hagiographic literature.

 It is in this context that we believed an attempt should be made to resurrect the radical Ambedkar.